-Both the Freedom and Sapphire Preferred earn bonus points in certain categories of spending, while general purchases only get one point per dollar.
-When you combine either of these two cards with the Freedom Unlimited, you can earn at least 1.5 points per dollar on every purchase you make – boosting your overall rewards rate.
+Both the Freedom Flex and Sapphire Reserve earn bonus points in certain categories of spending, while general purchases only get 1 point per dollar.
+When you combine either of these two cards with the Freedom Unlimited, you can earn at least 1.5% on every purchase you make – boosting your overall rewards rate.

 Restrictions to consider

 Luckily, Chase is a little less strict on who is eligible for a sign-up bonus on each of these cards.
 Introductory offers are limited to new cardholders, but you can receive a bonus from more than one product.
-For example, if you’ve had or received a sign-up bonus from the Chase Freedom card in the last 48 months, you can’t earn the Freedom bonus, but you still can earn a bonus from the Chase Sapphire preferred.
+For example, if you’ve had or received a sign-up bonus from the old Chase Freedom card in the last 24 months, you can earn the Freedom Flex bonus, as well as a bonus from the Chase Sapphire Reserve.

 How to maximize the Chase trifecta